hitz-zentroa/lm-contamination/docs/blog/README.md

 We are actively working to expand the scope of datasets and models analyzed.
 By including a wider range of datasets and models we want to define guidelines on which dataset/model combinations are not valid for evaluation.
 In addition to expanding our analysis, we are also interested in devising automatic methods for measuring contamination on academic datasets.
 </p>
 <p align="justify">
 The amount of datasets and models is daunting.
-We are thus envisioning a community effort. **If you are passionate about NLP research and want to contribute against contamination in LLM evaluation, please reach out to us and check the GitHub repo below.**
+We are thus envisioning a community effort. <b>If you are passionate about NLP research and want to contribute against contamination in LLM evaluation, please reach out to us and check the GitHub repo below.</b>
 </p>
 <p align="justify">
 We will post all data and findings as we collect them in github.
 For more information visit: [https://github.com/hitz-zentroa/lm-contamination](https://github.com/hitz-zentroa/lm-contamination)